systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that all website addresses lead to valid page.

 12.7.
-Check that “*et al.*” is formatted in italics throughout the article with the exception of the References section.
+Check that “et al.” is formatted in :ref:`plain text<plain_text>` throughout the article.

 |